-- 3.2.
-To apply complex methodology by integrating engineering knowledge and skills in military engineering practice - 3.3.
+- skills in military engineering practice - 3.3.
 To integrate and apply engineering principles and techniques in the operation of military system in unpredictable conditions - 4.
 Personal and professional skills and characteristics - 4.1 To identify and analyze a problem in the military environment - 4.2 To model and resolve a problem and to interpret problem solution by using appropriate knowledge and methods - 4.4 To develop self-study abilities and the need for and methods of life-long learning in traditional and virtual environment - 5.
-Social skills (team work and communication) - 5.1 To communicate effectively in the Croatian and English language applying modern presentation skills and techniques - 5.3 To effectively present work results both orally and in writing to stakeholders in the military environment - 6 Development, implementation and operation of technical systems in economic and social environment - 6.I.
+Social skills (team work and communication) - 5.1 To communicate effectively in the Croatian and English language applying modern presentation skills and techniques - 5.3 To effectively present work results both orally and in writing to stakeholders in the military environment - 6 Development, implementation and operation of technical systems in economic and social environment - 6.1.
 To analyse and evaluate the effect of engineering solutions on society and environment - 6.2.
 To apply and create engineering approaches in analysing and assessing products and processes in security environment - 6.3.
 To apply and select knowledge and relevant facts from different areas, and to assume responsibility for assessing the impact of military technology in social environment - 6.4.
 To plan, organise, create and implement engineering testing, and to analyse and interpret the results